Zapping wands

 -- put a string to let the player know what's happening

-self.display:putString(1, 1, "Select a target!")
+self.display:print(1, 1, "Select a target!")

--- if there's a target then we should draw it's name!
+-- if there's a target then we should draw its name!

-if self.curTarget then
+if prism.Entity:is(self.curTarget) then

 end